hongquyvan61/notemobileapp/README.md

 # notemobileapp

-<h2>Please switch to ITDauPh branch to view summary about project</h2>
+<h2>Please switch to ITDauPh branch to view summary about project and application screenshot</h2>